damiandrzewicz/moderndev-blog/src/courses/001-back-to-basics/003-core-data-structures/001-abstract-data-types.md

 permalink: /courses/back-to-basics/core-data-structures/abstract-data-types/
 ---

-In programming, we often talk about **data structures**, like arrays, lists, stacks, queues and so on.
+In programming, we often talk about **data structures**, like arrays, lists, stacks, queues, and so on.
 But underneath them lies a deeper, more theoretical concept that defines *how* we use and reason about these structures: the **Abstract Data Type**, or **ADT**.

 ## 1. What is an **Abstract Data Type (ADT)**?